dustinfast/PTC-Sim/README.md

 The loco sim, message broker, and BOS each provide a command line interface when run independently from the terminal.
 Start each with `./sim_loco.py`, `/sim_broker.py` and `./sim_bos.py`, respectively.

 **Dev**
-Each module is well documented and was developed with re-usability and educational value in mind.
+Each module is well documented and was developed with reusability and educational value in mind.
 It is free for use under the MIT Software License.

-## Caveats
+## Concessions

-This application takes several liberties for the sake of simplicity in demonstration.
-For example, no high availability, redundancy, or persistent data is implmented, and no TCP/IP session management is performed (connections are created and torn down each time a msg is sent or fetched).
-In a typical PTC scenario, these features are likely to be mandatory.
+Some features typical in a PTC deployment are not implemented for the sake of demonstration simplicity.
+For example, no authentication, high availability, redundancy, or persistent data is implemented, and no TCP/IP session management is performed (connections are created and torn down each time a msg is sent or fetched).

 ## # TODO

 Class D/Qpid?
-Web input
+Web
 bos loco cmds - need contextual repl first
 Shebang permissions
 Move prompt below console output
 Consolidate lib sections under one class each?
 Ensure normalized app name
 Better output on connection error
-Standardize file headers and docstrings (PEP8) Privatize necessary members and do validation on public members readme screenshots
+PEP8 file headers, imports, and docstrings
+Privatize necessary members and do validation on public members readme screenshots and high-level images
 TrackCircuits
 Flask